somnium78/trmm-trend-micro-check/README.md

 ---

-*This repository will remain available for historical reference but will not receive updates.*
+*This repository serves only as a redirect.
+All development happens on Forgejo.*